What You Need To Know About Visiting Zakynthos Island, Greece

 Check Porto Liminonas

-Probably one of the lesser-known places on the island, really wild and beautiful, is the cove of Porto Limnionas, which you can reach driving through the mountain village of Agios Leon and from there, driving down to the sea.
+Probably one of the lesser-known places on the island, really wild and beautiful, is the cove of Porto Limnionas, which you can reach by driving through the mountain village of Agios Leon and, from there, going down to the sea.

-You can park at the square and then follow the steps carved in the rock to discover the breathtaking beauty of a fiord with fantastic waters.
-In the area, there’s also a small taverna and a small platform where you can sunbathe and spend a fantastic day admiring the stunning landscape.
+You can park at the square and then follow the steps carved in the rock to discover the breathtaking beauty of a fiord with great waters.
+The area also has a tiny taverna and a small platform where you can sunbathe and spend a fantastic day admiring the stunning landscape.

 Explore Keri Caves